harveyr/LinkPoke/README.md

 LinkPoke
 ========

 Simple Python script to test links on a web page.
+This was to suit my own needs for a particular page.
+I haven't really tested any edge cases.

 Good link: http://www.google.com